structr/structr/docs/markdown/REST-user-guide/02_security-and-access-control/00_securing-REST-endpoints.md

 Access to a REST endpoints is protected by a corresponding node of type "ResourceAccess".
 A ResourceAccess node has the following fields:

-    "signature": Normalized path of the REST endpoint, e.g.
-    "flags": Integer bitmask
+    "signature": Normalized path of the REST endpoint "flags": Integer bitmask

 Examples for the "signature" field: